audulus/docs/docs/nodes.md

 The `math` nodes are some of the most powerful and versatile nodes.

-- The `expr` node is the tool for math expressions.
-It has 40 available operators and functions.
-Syntax errors are reported underneath the input text area in the `inspector panel`.
+- The `expr` node has 40 available operators and functions for creating math expressions.
 - The `sum` node adds two or more signals together.
-Set number of inputs in the `inspector panel`.
 - The `product` node multiplies two or more signals together.
-Set number of inputs in the `inspector panel`.
-- The `random` node has a `seed` input that ensures multiple copies of the same module can produce different random results with different `seed` values.
+- The `random` node outputs random values between 0 and 1.

 <br>